Dgichaba/Organizational-News-Portal/README.md

 Pull requests are encouraged.

 ## License
 This project is licensed under the MIT Open Source license.
+For more information, check license.txt file.